JulianDavis/GhidraMCP/docs/Refactoring-Status.md

    - ✅ EmulatorOperations completed and moved to correct location
    - ✅ Memory analysis services moved to analysis.memory package
    - ✅ String extraction service moved to analysis.search package
+   - ✅ MemoryUtil moved to core.util package
+   - ✅ StackTracker and MemoryTracker implemented in emulation.tracker package
-   - Normalize utility classes into their designated packages
+   - ✅ All utility classes organized into their designated packages
    - Align session management with reference design

 4. **Begin ProgramInfoService Migration**